pegasystems/pega-helm-charts/charts/pega/README.md

     imagePullPolicy: "Always"
 ```

-## Customize Utility Image Locations
-The Pega chart, installer chart, and pegasearch charts use the busybox and dcasavant/k8s-wait-for images for various utility tasks.
-You can configure where and how these images are pulled by modifying `utilityImages.busybox` and `utilityImages.k8s_wait_for`.
+## Deploying with Pega-provided busybox and k8s-wait-for utility images
+To deploy Pega Platform, the Pega helm chart requires the use of the busybox and k8s-wait-for images.
+For clients who want to pull these images from a registry other than Docker Hub, they must tag and push these images to another registry, and then pull these images by specifying `busybox` and `k8s-wait-for` values as described below.

 Example: